luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 1. Call the variants SIMULTANEOUSLY on all BAM files together; or
 2. Call variants separately on each BAM file and then MERGE the VCFs

-Here we stick to the first approach as merging VCFs is error rpone.
+Here we stick to the first approach as merging VCFs is error pone.
 ```bash
 # setting up environments, including paths
 ml SAMtools